-The School of Informatics and Computing provides a vibrant environment for research with state-of-the-art facilities and a dedication to improving the world through discovery.
+School of Informatics, Computing, and Engineering provides a vibrant environment for research with state-of-the-art facilities and a dedication to improving the world through discovery.
 Our faculty’s research spans a broad range—if it matters in today’s tech-driven world, we have a world-renowned faculty leading research on the topic.
 Our 12 centers provide the space and the people required to focus research on some of the most important problems of our time.
 The list of centers and research areas underscores the amazing breadth of our research.

 This Month in Research

 Before getting into all of the great events this month, the ADR office would like to share a little information about the Intelligent & Interactive Systems talk series, held each Monday 2:30-3:30 in Informatics East 130.
 They will cover a wide range of topics including machine learning, computer vision, human-robot interaction, cognitive science, and more.
 Each topic discussion will be led by a variety of speakers including visitors, faculty, and grad students.
 A schedule and video archive of most past talks is maintained here: http://vision.soic.indiana.edu/iis-talk-series/ To sign up for weekly talk announcements, please subscribe to the mailing list by sending a blank email to email@example.com with the subject line: subscribe iis-seminar-I